 This is probably why- I prefer to eat alone, at home, in peace and quiet, no TV or other distractions- just me and my food.

-This gives me the opportunity to taste every bite, grade myself for taste and looks of the food, and decide if this meal was a hit or a miss.
+This gives me the opportunity to taste every bite, grade myself for the taste and looks of the food, and decide if this meal was a hit or a miss.

 I also know how much I ate, which doesn’t mean I don’t want a second or third helping-or dessert- it just means if someone were to test me on the meal I just had- I would probably pass- whereas if I were reading or watching something while eating- I would get a flat F.